 Why are flowers beneficial?

-Flowers provide a range of benefits including supporting plant reproduction, pollination, food sources for insects, birds, and animals, in addition to their ornamental value.
+Flowers provide a range of benefits, including supporting plant reproduction, pollination, food sources for insects, birds, and animals, and their ornamental value.

 What flowers represent healing and strength?

 Some of the most popular types of flowers that are representative of healing and strength include lavender, jasmine, passion flowers, chamomile, mint, and roses.

 Wrapping Up the Benefits of Flowers

 Along with being gorgeous, flowers provide many welcome benefits.
 They can improve mood, boost energy levels, and help you focus.
 Plus, they help build relationships and let others know you care.